ieeh-tu-dresden/powerfactory-tools/examples/README.md

 - Preparation and execution of RMS/EMT simulations
 - Export of results objects as well as user defined data to json or csv
 - Request and change study cases, operation scenarios and network variations

+## <div id="import-functionalities" /> Raw PSDM Import

+The jupyter notebook [powerfactory_import.ipynb](powerfactory_import.ipynb) is provided to how to apply a raw import of a given (exported) PSDM grid representation.

+Here, `PSDM class objects` are generated out of a given `json`-file.

 ## <div id="example project" /> PowerFactory Example Project
 The related PowerFactory example project `PF2022_PowerFactory-Tools.pfd` is provided in [grids][link_to_example_grids].